leiassyun/CulinAI/README.md

 CulinAI aims to:
 - Inspire users to try new recipes.
 - Reduce food waste by suggesting recipes based on available ingredients.
--Help users utilize their existing groceries efficiently.
+- Help users utilize their existing groceries efficiently.

 **Why CulinAI?**

 We wanted to explore the concept of “cooking with nothing.”
 CulinAI provides an answer to the question, “What should I eat today?” without requiring users to waste food or purchase additional ingredients.

 ## Project Overview